 The next morning, while having a cup of steaming coffee at the lodge, we watched how the ponies were saddled up and packed for an overnight trek through the mountains and adjacent villages.
 In an effort to help the local community ponies are rented from the community upon which they receive an incentive from the lodge.
 This also encourages the local people to look well after their ponies to benefit from this project and supports job creation.

 Time for to search for a geocache which is sort of impossible to find, because you are never alone and never not noticeable.
-Small children Gearing up for the pony trekhas the habit of just popping out behind every bush and rock and follow your every move.
+Small children has the habit of just popping out behind every bush and rock and follow your every move.
 The cache was planted during 2010, with four attempts to find it, but no success.
 Our hopes were not high that it would still be available, but nevertheless we tried.
 We too could not find it and I doubt if it still exists after all the years.
 Unfortunately we had a bad incident – whether intentional or unintentional – near this particular village as a Basotho child threw stones at our vehicle (luckily no damage was done), but be aware of such occurrences when you travel around the country.
 Things can quickly turn into a situation if you do not handle it well.

 Near our camp the village boys and cows (one dressed with a bandana) were very curious about the motorbikes and they came to check it out with envious eyes.
 Then hubby decided to treat one or two of them by taking them for a drive down the road.
 I think that was the best ever Christmas present they could wish for – smiles, smiles, smiles!!
 Goes to show a small gesture can makes a big difference to someone else.